SahilKhaja/Restructuring-the-Financial-Stress-Index/README.md

 ```
 financial-stress-index/
-├── data/               # Contains raw and processed datasets
+├── Index data/               # Contains raw and processed datasets
-├── notebooks/          # Jupyter notebooks for experimentation and analysis
-├── src/                # Source code for ML models and utility functions
-├── results/            # Outputs and performance metrics
+├── FSI_(on-levels-model)/          # Modelling was done on levels without differencing the data
+├── FSI_(Differenced_model)/                # Modelling was done on differenced data
 ├── README.md           # Project overview (this file)
 ```